sentinel-hub/sentinelhub-qgis-plugin/README.md

 SentinelHub QGIS Plugin enables users to harness power of Sentinel Hub services directly from QGIS.

+The plugin currently supports QGIS versions 2.* and 3.0.

 ## Install

 SentinelHub QGIS Plugin is available in QGIS Official Plugin Repository.
 For install just open QGIS, select `Plugins -> Manage and Install Plugins` and search for the plugin.